1. Keep a track on the count of Watchers

 4. Falling Back Into jQuery

 jQuery is a customary library for handling events and for making DOM Manipulations easier.
-However, AngularJS, on the other hand, is a framework that is used for the creation of scalable applications, testing, and development of applications and hence it cannot be utilized in the amplification of HTML documents.
+However, AngularJS, on the other hand, is a framework that is used for the creation of scalable applications, testing and development of applications and hence it cannot be utilised in the amplification of HTML documents.
 Angular JS possess an ample amount of features and so, a developer should know about all the available features before involving jQuery in the development.
 Even if you need DOM manipulations, it doesn’t necessarily mean that you have to use jQuery.

 5. Improper Use Of Event Handlers

 Angular’s horizon is seized to hold all the data that is required to show all the content of the page to the user.
 It is quite affable that permits writing of custom functions based upon the crowded content.
 Angular JS can be perfect specifically when it comes to appending functionality grounded on forecasted data like boasting a button based on user input.
 However, this rebels with one of the basic principles of the Angular JS which is to keep all the logic and display sorted.

 6. As an Angular JS Developer you Forget To Test

 It’s quite handy for the developers to compile and execute an application on their individual machines and presuming that it goes well with every other system out there.
 Not testing an application before their release is a common mistake among developers because they don’t understand the fact that different environments can instigate bugs.